suabochica/scala-learning/exercises/wikigraph/README.md

 Please put the file inside a directory named `enwiki-datase`t, in the project root directory.
 The path to the dataset (relative to the project root directory) should be `enwiki-dataset/smallwiki.d`b so that it matches the filename used in `src/main/resources/application.conf`.

+## Open the project

+Download the handout archive, extract it somewhere on your filesystem, and open the directory wikigraph in your code editor.

+In case you use IntelliJ, go to menu “File”, click “Open…”, find the directory “wikigraph” where you extracted the archive, and click OK.
+IntelliJ should open the project and analyze its structure in the background.

+In case you use Metals with VS Code, go to menu “File”, click “Open Folder…”, select the directory “wikigraph” where you extracted the archive and click OK.
+Metals should show a notification saying “New sbt workspace detected, would you like to import the build?”, click “Import build”.

+You will work on two files:

+- src/main/scala/wikigraph/WikiResult.scala
+- src/main/scala/wikigraph/Wikigraph.scala

+## Run the Tests

+At any point, you can run the tests to follow your progress.

+With IntelliJ, click on the green arrow in the left margin, in front of the class definition WikigraphSuite, in the file src/test/scala/wikigraph/WikigraphSuite.scala.

+With Metals and VS Code, open the file src/test/scala/wikigraph/WikigraphSuite.scala and click “test” just above the class definition WikigraphSuite.

+## Run the program

+While you implement the different parts of the assignment, you can experiment with them by modifying the file src/main/scala/wikigraph/Main.scala.

+With IntelliJ, click on the green arrow in the left margin, in front of the definition @main def main(): Unit and click on “Run 'Main'”.

+With Metals and VS Code, open the file src/main/scala/wikigraph/Main.scala and click “run” above the definition @main def main(): Unit.